 Families are required to submit an educational plan at the beginning of each school year (no later than August 1).
 This plan should include a list of subjects and the curriculum you are planning to use for each student.
-With K-8 students, you are free to utilize any of the hundreds of curriculum options available for homeschool families, as well as self-designed courses utilizing library books, 4-H, or co-ops and classes offered throughout the community.
+You are free to utilize any of the hundreds of curriculum options available for homeschool families, as well as self-designed courses utilizing library books, 4-H, or co-ops and classes offered throughout the community.
 Curriculum requirements for High School students are different - please see our High School Handbook for curriculum and graduation requirements.